Hemit99123/stocksavvy-software-designs/ract.md

     CheckCredentialsFile -- Does Not Exist --> ReturnToStart2(["Return to start"])
-    ReadCredentials --> ConnectToDB(["Use credentials to connect to PostgreSQL and Redis"]) ConnectToDB --> RetrieveUserData(["Retrieve user sessions from Redis"]) RetrieveUserData --> QueryFromIndex(["Queried from name with the help of the index.
+    ReadCredentials --> ConnectToDB(["Use credentials to connect to PostgreSQL and Redis"]) ConnectToDB --> RetrieveUserData(["Retrieve user sessions from Redis"]) RetrieveUserData --> QueryFromIndex(["Queried from name with the help of the index (idx:session).
 Get Redis keys back."])
     QueryFromIndex --> DeleteUserSessions(["Delete all user sessions through referencing the keys."])

     DeleteUserSessions --> PromptForRoleChange{"Select new role type"}